jackii/docker-rails/README.md

 - **redis:** In-memory key/value store (used by Sidekiq and ActionCable)
 - **backup:** Regularly backups the database as a dump via CRON to an Amazon S3 bucket

-For running tests using RSpec, there are two additional containers:
+For running tests using RSpec, there is an additional container:

 - **test:** Application code prepared for running tests
-- **selenium:** Standalone Chrome for executing system tests containing JavaScript

 ## Check it out!